Chamaththa123/Static-Code-Analyzer-CodeSense/README.md

 <li>CSS and React Boostrap.</li>

 # Getting Started
-1.Clone this repository.
+1.Clone this repository.<br>
-2.Install the required dependencies for both the frontend and backend.
+2.Install the required dependencies for both the frontend and backend.<br>
-3.Configure your MongoDB connection.
+3.Configure your MongoDB connection.<br>
-4.Start the server and the React development server.
+4.Start the server and the React development server.<br>
-5.Access the web app and begin analyzing your Java code.
+5.Access the web app and begin analyzing your Java code.<br>